stevemussmann/GTseqTools/README.md

 * **-z / --snppit:** (under development) Prints a file in snppit format (-Z option is also required for snppit conversion as specified above).

 ## Outputs
 Outputs retain the input file (-x / --infile) base name, but change the output file extension depending upon format.
 Most file conversions result in a single file.
 Exceptions include Plink and Structure format.
 The Structure conversion creates a .distructLabels.txt file which contains a list of population numbers and their associated population names.
-This file can be input into distruct, or used in the CLUMPAK pipeline.
+This file can be input into [distruct](https://rosenberglab.stanford.edu/distruct.html), or used in the [CLUMPAK](http://clumpak.tau.ac.il/) pipeline for visualizing outputs of the program [Structure](https://web.stanford.edu/group/pritchardlab/structure.html).
 File formats are output with the following file extensions:

 | Format       | Extension(s)                 | Program Option |
 | :----------: | :--------------------------: | :------------: |